 The prairie was not burned this year as the Garden could not get a permit.

 Because of the road work on Highway 12, new directions to the Garden had to be given as construction closed the Hy.
 12 exits to Wirth Parkway.
 A new alarm system funded by the Friends had been installed in the Martha Crone Shelter during the winter as a result of a break-in that had occurred in 1986.
 Cost to the Friends was $1,325 including repairs of damaged items in the Shelter.

-Elected to the full Friends' Board were: Ione Allison, Connie Bartz, Betty Bridgman, Betty Bryan, Dr. Norman Busse, Sallie Cole, Melvin Duoos, Elizabeth Jensen, Ann Kessen, Gloria Miller, Catherine Ordner, Shirley Schultz, Joyce Smeby, Patricia Thomesen.
+Elected to the Friends' Board were: Ione Allison (new), Connie Bartz (new), Betty Bridgman, Betty Bryan, Dr. Norman Busse, Sallie Cole, Melvin Duoos, Elizabeth Jensen, Ann Kessen, Gloria Miller, Catherine Ordner, Shirley Schultz, Joyce Smeby, Patricia Thomesen.

 Ex-officio members: Kenneth Avery and Dan Hasty.

 Leaving the board this year were Natalie Adler, Cindy Berg, Doris Larson.

 New Gardener Cary George was introduced to the Friends membership.
 He mentioned that the Census of the Garden that the Friends paid for in 1986 had been completed by Barb Delany and that the bog area had been cleared of Buckthorn.
 (This of course, would be required to be done again and again in future years.)

 Betty Bridgman remained as editor of the newsletter The Fringed Gentian™, Pat Thomesen, past president 1984-85, was membership secretary, Shirley Schultz continued as volunteer coordinator, Sally Cole as memorials chair.
 At the time, the Friends had 203 members.